 You're welcome to quote, share, or embed any of the resources from this article.
 Please add a link crediting this article as the source.

-While the number of websites using WooCommerce is interesting, I find it more interesting to look at the % of e-commerce websites that use WooCommerce.
+While the number of websites using WooCommerce is interesting, I find it more interesting to look at the % of ecommerce websites that use WooCommerce.
 The percentage is where WooCommerce really starts to stand out in the stats.
-We have found this each year since we started publishing this post, including 2017, 2018, 2019, 2021, 2022, 2023, 2024, and now 2025.
+We have found this each year since 2017, when we started publishing this post.

 What is the market share of WooCommerce?

 First, let's look at Built With.
-This suggests that the current 2025 market share for WooCommerce is 13% of the top 1 million sites using e-commerce technologies:
+This suggests that the current 2026 market share for WooCommerce is 8% of the top 1 million sites using ecommerce technologies:

-This represents a decrease from its 16% market share in 2024 and also suggests that Shopify take over WooCommerce as the market leader between 2024 and 2025.
+This represents a decrease from its 5% market share in 2025 and also suggests that Shopify will take over WooCommerce as the market leader between 2025 and 2026.

 This suggests that WooCommerce is still the market leader over Shopify by a long way.